By Katie Wilson

-This chic rooftop restaurant on the 7th floor of The Stratford hotel is worth heading to east London for.
+This chic rooftop restaurant on the 7th floor of The Stratford hotel is from the team behind Chiltern Firehouse and St. Pancras Renaissance Hotel – and is definitely worth heading to east London for.

 Set amongst a meadow of wildflowers and water features, it has spectacular views of the capital and is sheltered under a cedar-cantilevered roof.

 The food is fancy and sure to impress.
 If you dine outside expect a scaled back menu of restaurant dishes including oysters, charcuterie – and casual offerings such as their take on fried chicken and burgers.
 It’s also a great place to head for cocktails and al fresco drinks.

 With a fully retractable roof and blankets if it turns cold, this beautiful terrace can be found at ULI in Notting Hill.